romain-gilliotte/monitool-documentation/getting-started/the-gondwana-project.md

 ### Data sources

-You can start by visiting the "Data sources" section of the Gondwana project to see how data sources are set up.
+You can start by visiting the [Data sources](../initial-project-configuration/data-source.md) section of the Gondwana project to see how data sources are set up.

 A data source represent a process that generates data that you want to bring into monitool.

 It can be technical, like databases, a HMIS systems, but most of the time simple things are used, like tally sheets to report the number of patients seen in a health center in a given day.

-More complexity generally means more time to set up and more maintenance.
-Keep things simple!

 ### Logical Frameworks

-You can then visit the "Logical Frameworks" section of the Gondwana project to see how logical frameworks are set up.
+You can then visit the [Logical Frameworks](../initial-project-configuration/logical-framework.md) section of the Gondwana project to see how logical frameworks are set up.

 A logical framework is a tool used to design, monitor, and evaluate projects.
 It is a structured way of presenting the project design, objectives, and indicators.